-The PhD Programmes at Lingnan are done by research only.
+The Programme at Lingnan is pursued by research.
 To be awarded the degree candidates must complete an approved programme of research, submit a written thesis, and successfully defend the thesis in the presence of the designated examiners.

 For full details of PhD offered by the University, please refer to the University Calendar.
-You can also look at the University Registry's Postgraduate Programmes page.
+You can also look at the University Registry's Postgraduate Programmes page for further information.

 Admission of Students